Where to go in Spring in Italy? From North to South, here are 20 travel ideas to enjoy it at its best.

 Where to go in Spring in Italy: explore the most fascinating destinations

 Spring in Italy is wonderful from North to South.
-Blossoms and trees are coloured with new light, city squares come back to life and the sun reappears to make the landscapes shine.
+Blossoms and trees are colored with new light, city squares come back to life and the sun reappears to make the landscapes shine.
 In short, for many, this is the best time of year to travel and enjoy the sights and locations without the hustle and bustle of summer or the cold temperatures of winter.

 If you've decided to treat yourself to a spring escape to Italy, you'll need to do a little planning and we're here to help.
 We have selected 20 destinations and travel ideas for you to enjoy spring in Italy at its best, from North to South.
 Discover them with us.